digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 upgrade from, which will be needed for incremental updates (such as javascript bundles).

+The the major version of Mapeo Mobile and Mapeo Desktop MAY correspond to the secure protocol version being used, for convenience of peers deciding which upgrades to choose to download.

+Peers MAY choose to download any or none of the upgrade options presented to it by a remote peer.

 ## 4.2 `DownloadBinary(name, start=0)`

 This RPC is issued to begin downloading a specific application binary.
 The